Cost of Soffit and Fascia Painting

 What is the best paint for soffits and fascias?

 The best type of paint to use on soffits and fascias is acrylic paint rather than oil paint.
 Oil paint takes too long to dry and is more likely to develop mould and mildew in shaded areas.
-It is best to buy more expensive soffits, and fascias paint as this tends to last much longer than cheap paints.
+Buying more expensive soffits and fascia paint is best as it lasts much longer than cheap paints.

 How often should you paint soffits and fascias?

-It is recommended that you repaint your fascia boards and soffits every five to ten years to keep them in the best shape.
+You should repaint your fascia boards and soffits every 5 to 10 years to keep them in the best condition.

 What are soffits?

 Soffits are the underside part that lies below the fascia.
-This is located where the roof and the exterior walls of the house meet.
+This is where the roof and the house's exterior walls meet.

 What is a fascia?